Chaknith/Breakout_replica/README.md

 ## Special Feature:
 I have implemented a special feature that allows the power-up that extends the player's pad to remain activated when the player loses.
 This ensures that the player can eventually win, even if the level is super hard.
 The power-up will only reset when the player wins or changes levels.

+## Disclaimer:
+There is a bug with my collision system.
+If the ball hits the corner of the block at a specific angle, the rebound angle of the ball is slightly off.
+I'm not sure how to solve it yet. :D